Table of Contents

 One kilogram of fat represents approximately 7700 kcal.
 This means that in half a year, the female runner would lose about 6.3 kg of fat and the male runner 8.3 kg of fat.
 The only change they would have to make is to run for an hour three times a week.
 That’s not so hard, is it?

-And as a bonus to burned calories, you get toned body with a visibly lower percentage of body fat and less visible cellulite.
+And as a bonus to calories burned, you get a firmer body with a visibly lower percentage of body fat and less visible cellulite.

 You can see from the calculations that this sport is a really great tool for burning calories.
 In addition, if you run regularly several times a week, you don’t have to worry about your body when having some dessert with a friend over coffee.
 You can indulge in it even if you are trying to lose a few kilos.
 Just be careful not to make this exception a regular issue.

 You are surely familiar with the scenario when you stay behind for a while in the morning and suddenly find out that you have to catch a bus in a few minutes.
 At that moment, the fight against time begins.
-It starts with a slightly accelerated walk, because you think that you can still make it, which you gradually replace with a sprint to the incoming bus.
+It starts with a slightly accelerated walk, because you think that you can still make it, which you are gradually replacing with the final finish in the form of a sprint to the incoming bus.
 And how does it end?
 Well, of course you missed it again …

 If you start running regularly, this scenario will become a thing of the past.
 Your body will gradually get used to this activity, which will result in ability to run faster and longer distances.